 The Ultimate Guide to How Vehicle Inspections WorkFebruary 28, 2020

 It’s exciting to go shopping for a new vehicle, but it can be intimidating at the same time.
-Shopping for a pre-owned vehicle can be downright scary.
+Shopping for a pre-owned vehicle can be downright scary, especially if you don’t know how vehicle inspections work.
 What looks like a dream could actually turn into a nightmare of repairs that you did not anticipate or want.

 We want to assist you in making an educated buying decision.
 Whether you are buying online or from an one of those auto auction sites, one of the most important things you can do before purchasing any used car is the pre-purchase car inspection.

 To avoid buying a dreaded “lemon,” you should educate yourself as much as possible on the vehicles you are considering.
 One way to do that is through the pre-purchase car inspection.
 Ask lots of questions.
 A reputable dealer or seller will not have a problem providing the answers to your questions:

 - Has the vehicle ever been wrecked?

 - How many owners has the vehicle had?